Boy, girl, and all-gender cabin options

 What is the difference between gender and sexuality?

 A person’s sexuality is who they are attracted to and their gender is who they are.
 Some examples of gender identities include woman, man, non-binary, or two-spirit (which is specific to Indigenous communities).
 Some examples of sexualities include lesbian, gay, straight, or bisexual.
 Both gender and sexuality are diverse experiences that vary depending on the person.
 Research shows that half or more youth identify with the Lesbian, Gay, Bisexual, Transgender, Queer, Two-Spirit (LGBTQ2S+) community and that 25% of youth are non-binary.
-At Tanadoona, we follow best practices and train our staff to accept and celebrate these identities!
+We follow best practices and train our staff to accept and celebrate these identities!
 We’re excited to offer all-gender cabins in part to support campers outside the gender binary.

 I’m not familiar with the non-binary gender identity.
 Can you tell me more about this?

 According to the National Center of Transgender Equality: “Some people don’t neatly fit into the categories of ‘man’ or ‘woman,’ or ‘male’ or ‘female.’
 For example, some people have a gender that blends elements of being a man or a woman, or a gender that is different than either male or female.
 Some people don’t identify with any gender.
 Some people’s gender changes over time.
 People whose gender is not male or female use many different terms to describe themselves, with non-binary being one of the most common.”
 Non-binary campers may find that all-gender cabins are a more comfortable option than girl or boy cabins.

 Does camp offer programming specifically around gender and sexuality?